marekvospel/BI-PA1/README.md

 Time spent: `about 60h`
 Segfaults: I'm confident it was `<30 segfaults`

-## Excercises
+## Exercises
 ### Warmup challenge
 Just a simple scanf homework, mostly to get everyone used to the testing environment.

 ### 1. Parallelograms
 Evaluate whether input points make some kind of parallelogram.
-Primarily a floating-point precision comparison excercise.
+Primarily a floating-point precision comparison exercise.

 ### 2. Pythagorean triples
 An exercise meant to get students familiar with for loops.
 Also a first instance for **bonus** points for **faster algorithm**